Keep Or Toss: How Long Should I Hang On To My Financial Documents?

 You’ll want to hang on to the records in this category for at least as long as you own the asset.
 For major purchases, stapling the original purchase receipt to the user manual or warranty information will keep everything in the same spot, should you need to make a warranty claim.
 Documents relating to improvements and upgrades on your home or vehicle should also be saved alongside your title and loan papers.

-Sorting through financial documents is a pretty straightforward process once you figure out how long you need to keep specific types of documents.
-Doing a periodic cleanup will save you time and hassle in the long run, and will keep your desk drawers and filing cabinets clutter-free in the meantime!
+Sorting through financial documents is a straightforward process once you figure out how long you need to keep specific types of documents.
+Doing a periodic cleanup will help keep your documents organized and decluttered in the event you need to access them.

 Related Articles